 Down-and-out about President Donald Trump?
 In a few years, he might be passing the torch to one of your favorite celebrities.

-Alec Baldwin, Will Smith, Kanye West and even Chris Rock have teased that they might dabble in politics, which could make for a pretty interesting 2020 election ballot.
+Alec Baldwin, Will Smith, Kanye West and even Chris Rock have teased that they might dabble in politics, which could make for a pretty interesting 2020 election ballot, though none have officially announced their bid so far.
 And in case they need any help coming up with their potential campaign slogans, we've got it covered.